 Then the key question, ‘do you think the fund will recover?‘.
 This is a difficult question to answer and one needs to look at the stock portfolio.If you have faith, continue, else chuck it.
 I will discuss how to handle underperformers in the next post.

 If I have enough expertise to do that, why would I choose mutual funds?
 There is also no way of knowing if an ‘advisor’ has such expertise.

-If you are someone like me, incapable or uninclined to answer the above question, stick to it if you have faith, else chuck it.
+If you are someone like me, incapable or uninclined of answering the above question, sticking to it if you have faith, else chuck it.

 What matters is the ability to gauge the present health of our investment portfolio, not the future health of a mutual fund portfolio.